codurance/site/_posts/2017-09-05-life-at-codurance-robert-firek.md

 <blockquote class="hero bq-text-lg"><p>"In my opinion, a Senior Craftsman should be able to help others to develop."</p></blockquote>

 In my opinion, a Senior Craftsman should be able to help others to develop.
 Sharing knowledge allows all of us to develop from each other.
 Even if you are quite knowledgeable in some area, there is always the space for improvement.
-Exchanging knowledge increase also our communication skills because you need to explain people the concepts behind the idea.
+Exchanging knowledge also increases our communication skills because you need to explain to people the concepts behind the idea.

-I also try to constantly remind myself that my journey is not finished and I need to constantly improve myself in the same way as improve my software.
+I also try to constantly remind myself that my journey is not finished and I need to constantly improve myself in the same way as I improve my software.

 ### What made you join Codurance?